microsoft/scalar/docs/getting-started.md

 the working directory by scanning the parent paths for a path containing a `.git` folder, possibly inside a `src` folder.

-To see which repositories are currently tracked by the service, run `scalar list`.
+To see which repositories are currently registered with Scalar, run `scalar list`.

 Run `scalar unregister [<path>]` to remove the repo from this list.